SunrisesIllNeverSee/MOS2ES/II. Signal Vault/ii. Artifacts/README.md

----
+## 🧱 `/artifacts/README.md`

-INTELLECTUAL PROPERTY NOTICE
+# Artifacts – Compression Proofs

-MO§ES™ (Modular Operating §ignal Scaling Expansion System) is a trademark of Ello Cello LLC.
+The **Artifacts** folder contains finalized or semi-finalized works derived from the MO§ES™ protocol — including documents, graphics, or PPA filings.
-All systems, methods, and written material contained herein are protected under applicable copyright law and are part of one or more provisional patent applications filed with the United States Patent and Trademark Office (USPTO).
+Each artifact serves as a **sealed proof of compression**, cryptographically timestamped and bound to its lineage.

-© 2025 Ello Cello LLC.
-All rights reserved.
+Artifacts are the **operational outputs** of the system: the bridge between private signal and public verification.

-Unauthorized use, duplication, or redistribution of any part of this communication, including proprietary system architecture or terminology, is strictly prohibited and may result in legal action.
+© 2025 Ello Cello LLC · All rights reserved.
+Unauthorized use or redistribution is prohibited.

 ---